-In recent years, there has been increased awareness of an extremely violent conflict in the Democratic Republic of Congo (“DRC”) and surrounding countries (together with the DRC, the “Covered Countries”), which has been partially financed by the exploitation and trade of cassiterite, columbite-tantalite, gold, wolframite and three specified derivatives-tin, tantalum, and tungsten (“Conflict Minerals”), by armed groups in the Covered Countries.
+In recent years, there has been increased awareness of and concern for the extremely violent conflict in the Democratic Republic of Congo (“DRC”) and the surrounding countries (together with the DRC, the “Covered Countries”).
+This has been partially financed by the exploitation and trade by armed groups in the Covered Countries of cassiterite, columbite-tantalite, gold, wolframite and three specific derivatives-tin, tantalum, and tungsten (“Conflict Minerals”).

-The adoption of the U.S. Congress bill, HR 4173, specifically with regard to §1502 – Conflict Minerals, origin of so-called conflict minerals (Dodd-Frank Act 1502) is concerned with serious issues and concerns within the supply chain of the relevant raw materials.

-To minimizethe financing of Congolese militias and to contribute to the curbing of conflicts in the region.
-Specifically, this bill deals with the handling of conflict mineralsandtheir derivatives further defined in Section 1502 part E number 1 and 4.
-Therefore, affected listed companies have to report to the SEC each year whether the minerals are necessary for the function or the manufacturing of their respective products.
-In all soldering processes, tin, as basic material, is used.
+The adoption of the U.S. Congress bill, HR 4173, specifically with regard to §1502 – Conflict Minerals, the origin of so-called conflict minerals (Dodd-Frank Act 1502), is concerned with serious issues within the supply chain of the relevant raw materials.
+It attempts to minimise the financing of Congolese militias and contribute to curbing conflicts in the region.
+Specifically, this bill deals with handling conflict minerals and their derivatives, further defined in Section 1502 part E numbers 1 and 4.
+Therefore, affected listed companies have to report to the SEC each year whether these minerals are necessary for the function or manufacturing their respective products.
+In all soldering processes, tin is a basic material.
 Gold is a contact material of reed switches and connector pins.
 Furthermore, tantalum is primarily used for capacitors.